London sanitation show aims to make "poo" hot topic

 WORM TOILET

-The toilet doesn't use very much water - around two liters per flush - so it places less demand on natural water sources and power than conventional septic tank or sewage systems.
+The toilet doesn't use very much water - around two litres per flush - so it places less demand on natural water sources and power than conventional septic tank or sewage systems.

-The LSHTM, a university specializing in public health and tropical medicine, is also researching the human waste found in pit latrines in Africa and Vietnam to help find new ways to dispose of it.
-It is also looking at human behavior to figure out the best way of getting people to increase handwashing.
+The LSHTM, a university specialising in public health and tropical medicine, is also researching the human waste found in pit latrines in Africa and Vietnam to help find new ways to dispose of it.
+It is also looking at human behaviour to figure out the best way of getting people to increase handwashing.

 "If you ask people if they wash their hands with soap, about 90 percent say they do, but actually if you go and measure it - as we have in 20 countries - the average rate of handwashing with soap after going to the toilet is about 17 percent," Curtis said.